StandardGage/TEMNet-docker/README.md

 You can train the network with any dataset you like.
 However we provide a dataset of 59 HIV-1 TEM micrographs for training and validating your data.
 You can download it with the script we provide in the **/dataset/** directory

 ```
+cd TEMNet/dataset
 bash download_dataset.sh
 unzip '*.zip'
 ```

-or manually [here!](https://drive.google.com/drive/folders/1lklUSswSsQAaZCZfJPfc5qT6fNGCJ4xj?usp=sharing).
+or download manually [here!](https://drive.google.com/drive/folders/1lklUSswSsQAaZCZfJPfc5qT6fNGCJ4xj?usp=sharing).
 After unzipping files you should have **backbone_dataset/** and **rcnn_dataset_full/** folders containing the data to train an instance classifier and the RCNN.

-Then run the python script
+Then run the python script:

 ```
 python3 augment-images.py
 ```

-to augment the dataset into ~10k overlapping cropped images (this might take ~1 hour depending on your hardware so feel free to go for a cup of coffee and listen your favourite music while you wait).
+to augment the dataset into ~10k overlapping cropped images (this might take ~1 hour depending on your hardware so feel free to go for a cup of coffee and listen to your favourite music while you wait).
 After augmentation the dataset should be 19GB in size.

 ## Running Training Procedures

 Faster RCNN using a TEMNet backbone (as well as other backbones) can be trained using the training script in the **/scripts/rcnn/** directory as

 ```
+cd ../scripts/rcnn
 python3 train.py -b [backbone_name]
+#provided backbone options are temnet, resnet101, resnet101v2
 ```

 to train other architectures please provide the proper pretraining weights.
 Weights for every epoch are stored on **/weights/**.